IsabellaRO/AWSLambdaJobsHandler/README.md

 `python3 runjob.py <user_id> <filename>`

-Note: file to be tested has to be on the same directory as the _runjob.py_ file
+Note: file to be tested has to be on the same directory as the _runjob.py_ file.
+This repository comes with a test file already so you can run:

+`python3 runjob.py 1 testsum.py`

 ## Checking job status